Chabloz/WsMini/docs/guides/getting-started.md

 ## Next Steps

-Now that you understand the basics, you can explore more advanced features by looking at the [Examples](../examples/index.md) section.
+Now that you understand the basics, you can explore more advanced features by looking at the [Examples](../examples/index.md) section or reading the rest of the [documentation](../index.md).
-There, you'll find complete examples for RPC, PubSub, Room management, Game state synchronization, and more.